NetzwergX/netzwergx.github.io/about.md

 My name is [*Sebastian*](/legal/), and I am a masters student of computer science at the *Technical University of Dortmund* and a *Research Assistant* at Chair V for Programming Systems.
-Prior to that, I have worked as a freelancer offering coding services in Java & PHP.
+Prior to that, I have worked as a freelancer offering software development services and consultation in Java & PHP.

-My research is focused on creating a left-shift and empowering domain experts to solve their problems in an intuitive way by developing DSL and PSLs and.
+My research is focused on creating a left-shift and empowering domain experts to solve their problems in an intuitive way by developing DSL and PSLs.
 My work is currently focused on <i>X-as-Models</i> and <i>executable models</i>, as well as structural operational semantics for such models, enabling full-code generation without the need to write custom code generators (publications pending).